 Q) HOW LONG DOES THE AUCTION LAST?

 Once an Action Pack has been completed and signed off, your Auction Specialist will discuss potential end dates for your property with you.
 This will be dependent on the level of interest created whilst the property has been in Pre-Auction Marketing stage (PAM).
 Your potential end date could be only a matter of days away if you already have several people wanting to bid.
-However, if there has not been any reported interest at this stage then your suggested end date could be set up to 3 weeks away.
-In short, the time that your property has a live timer is very bespoke to your situation.
+However, if there has not been any reported interest at this stage then your suggested end date could be set up to 2 weeks away.
+In short, the time that your property is live is very bespoke to your situation.
 You can tell how much time is remaining on a specific auction by looking on the search section or by clicking into the property details where the time remaining will be displayed in the top left-hand corner.

 Q) DO I HAVE TO ACCEPT THE HIGHEST BID FOR MY PROPERTY?

 Not at all.
 Each property has an undisclosed Reserve Price, this is the minimum amount that you agree that you are willing to accept for your property.
 Only the Start Bid and any bids received are visible as the Reserve Price remains confidential.
 If the Reserve Price has been met, or exceeded, then you would be expected to sell the property at an end point agreed with your Auction Specialist.
 You can accept a bid at any point during the process and do not have to wait for an auction to time out should you not want to.
 Please note, should you decide not to proceed with a sale at or above your Reserve Price then you may be liable for any contracted fees.